Souvic/Souvic.github.io/index.md

 ## About Me
-I am a Junior Research Fellow in the Department of [Computer Science and Engineering](http://cse.iitkgp.ac.in) at [IIT Kharagpur](http://www.iitkgp.ac.in/),India.
+I am a PhD Student in the Department of [Computer Science and Engineering](http://cse.iitkgp.ac.in) at [IIT Kharagpur](http://www.iitkgp.ac.in/),India.
 I work under the supervision of [Prof. Dr.Niloy Ganguly](http://www.facweb.iitkgp.ernet.in/~niloy/).
 My research interests are in Statistical Machine Learning,Complex Networks and their application to Social and Economic Networks.

 I am currently a part of [Complex Networks Research Group](http://www.cnergres.iitkgp.ac.in/) at [IIT Kharagpur](http://www.iitkgp.ac.in/).